TCR Doctoral Program

 - Research Methods

 Context: For each of the four themes, you will write a contextualizing paragraph, defining the theme and situating your specific research focus within the broader theme.
-In these four paragraphs, you will bound and contextualize your approach to the themes, highlighting how your own research focus fits within the field of professional communication and explaining your strategy for selecting appropriate works to include on the reading list.
+In these four paragraphs, you will bound and contextualize your approach to the themes, highlighting how your own research focus fits within the fields of technical communication and rhetoric and explaining your strategy for selecting appropriate works to include on the reading list.

-Content: You are strongly encouraged to draw from seminal, well-cited, and award-winning works relevant to professional communication, such as those on the National Council of Teachers of English (NCTE) Awards for Excellence in Technical and Scientific Communication list, in Central Works in Technical Communication (Johndan Johnson-Eilola and Stuart Selber, Eds.), and in Elizabeth Overman Smith’s 2000 article, “Points of reference in technical communication scholarship,” as well as other scholarly publications specifically applicable to your research focus.
+Content: You are strongly encouraged to draw from seminal, well-cited, and award-winning works relevant to technical communication and rhetoric, such as those on the National Council of Teachers of English (NCTE) Awards for Excellence in Technical and Scientific Communication list, in Central Works in Technical Communication (Johndan Johnson-Eilola and Stuart Selber, Eds.), and in Elizabeth Overman Smith’s 2000 article, “Points of reference in technical communication scholarship,” as well as other scholarly publications specifically applicable to your research focus.

 Length: The reading list will have approximately 100 works total, comprised of a well-balanced mix of scholarly books and articles.
 The reading list must address all four themes in a proportion to be negotiated with the committee chair.

 After submitting your reading list, you should meet with the members of your Supervisory Committee to discuss your readings.
 From these conversations the exam questions will be drawn.
 For each essay, you will be given two questions and asked to answer one.
 The average exam length is 15 pages per essay.
 In addition, each essay must also include a references list in APA format.
 You will have 72 hours from the time you are given the exam questions to complete both essays.